Updated 17 January 2023 and 15 May 2023.

 - Evidence-informed – health and care providers and commissioners should respond positively and constructively to requests for information from HOSCs.

-The four documents outline clear guidance and recommendations for producing the integrated care strategy and how partners in the system can work together to improve population health and wellbeing.
-We welcome the permissive approach the government has taken, and the useful case studies which members can draw upon to understand what is happening across the country.
+The five documents outline clear guidance and recommendations for producing the integrated care strategy and joint forward plan, and how partners in the system can work together to improve population health and wellbeing.
+We welcome the permissive approach the government and NHSE have taken, and the useful case studies which members can draw upon to understand what is happening across the country.
 It also helps to reiterate the crucial role that these broad partnerships can play in planning and delivering health and care across their geographies and putting their strategies at the heart of integrated care systems.

-The guidance rightly acknowledges the transitional period ICSs are in, however, leaders still have concerns about the timeframes set for the strategy development and how much detail they will be able to include within a December 2022 deadline.
-Leaders recognise that this is an interim strategy on which they can build over the coming months but have asked whether there is value in that if the exercise cannot be completed to a comprehensive degree.
+The guidance rightly acknowledges the transitional period ICSs are in, however, leaders have expressed concerns about the timeframes set for the strategy development and how much detail they have been able to include.
+Leaders recognise that this is an iterative process from which to build on with system partners but have asked whether there is value in that if the exercise cannot be completed to a comprehensive degree.

 Our members felt that the ambition ICSs will demonstrate in these strategies must also recognise the reality and the pressures health and care organisations are currently facing.
 The rising cost of living is continuing and will continue to have a profound impact on people’s physical and mental health, exacerbating health inequalities and increasing demand for services.
 Measures to address these challenges do not rest solely with the health and care system.